 When experiencing intense emotions, it is helpful to realize that you have felt differently in other moments of your life.
 Another reminder to attend to is remembering that feeling a certain way is different from being a certain way.
-You might feel depressed in a given moment, but it does not mean that you a habitually depressed person, or that you will be depressed forever.
+You might feel depressed in a given moment, but it does not mean that you a habitually depressed person.
+It doesn’t mean that you will be depressed forever.
 We are far more complex beings that just the emotion we might be feeling in that moment.
 Feelings come and go, like the aforementioned waves in the ocean.

 We can also think of emotions as similar to a change in the weather.
-Perhaps in moments of anxiety it may seem like you are stuck in a fog, or that all you see are dark clouds.
+In emotional moments it can seem like you are stuck in a fog, or that all you see are dark clouds.
 Just as the weather may change in the course of a day, stay mindful in that moment and allow the sky to clear, as it does naturally.
 (Trying to push clouds away does not usually work!)
 Are you able to observe the clouds as they come and go?
 Are you able to acknowledge both sunny days and cloudy days without judgment?
 A key component of letting go of emotional suffering is practicing acceptance of your current emotional state rather than resisting it.

 Emotions are not only felt in the mind but also in the body.
-Just as you can observe your emotions as waves or clouds (or whatever analogy might work for you), being mindful of emotions might also involve noticing any bodily sensations that accompany these emotional reactions.
+Just as you can observe your emotions as waves or clouds, being mindful of emotions might also involve noticing any bodily sensations that accompany these emotional reactions.
 See if you can mentally label each sensation, without judgment.
 If you are feeling tension in your chest, label that as tension.
 If you feel your hands start to tingle, label that as tingling, and so on.
-Try not to make the sensations go away, but see if you can accept that this is how your body and mind are feeling in this moment.
+Try not to make the sensations go away.
+Instead, see if you can accept that this is how your body and mind are feeling in this moment.

 Keep in mind that mindfulness of emotions is only one element of mindfulness practice.
-However, these simple exercises can have a profound impact on the negative experiences we encounter from day to day and moment to moment.
+However, these simple exercises can have a profound impact on the negative experiences we encounter from day to day.
 By becoming more mindful in these ways, we become more aware of present moment realities and relate to our emotions in a healthier way.